-Expensive: Above $25, the models become more table-like, with much greater flexibility and a wide variety of ways to elevate the stand.
+Expensive: Over $25, the models become more table-like, with much greater flexibility and a wide variety of ways to elevate the stand.
 Once you hit $40, you can find stand-alone laptop stands that function much like a podium, if that is what you are after.

 If you have a job that requires you to work at your laptop daily, you can quickly develop all manner of chronic pain.
 Stiff neck, constant headaches, and throbbing hands are just the beginning.
 To help alleviate some of that unnecessary pain, here are a few tips to keep in mind while working on a laptop:

 Feet flat: When sitting, your feet should be flat on the floor.

 Knees at hip level: When sitting, your knees should be bent and positioned roughly at the same height as your hips.
 If not, a little lower is acceptable.

 Keep your keyboard close: Your keyboard should be close to your body and directly in front of you.